 Dogs are emotional and intuitive pets that feel many of the same feelings we do.
 This includes joy, love, and excitement.
 Unfortunately, this means dogs also experience sadness and grief when a loved one passes away.

 You will notice a lot of changes in your dog’s behavior if they are experiencing grief.
 Once you have identified that your dog is mourning, there are different ways you can give them comfort during this time.
-Make sure you are showing your dog a lot of love and attention.
+Make sure you are showing your dog a lot of love, care, and attention.
 When you’re feeling positive and loving, your dog will too!